 To make it as a professional designer, particularly during COVID-19, shifting the usual office working style to entirely home-based is actually more life-changing than how it sounds.
 The way we’re doing things from now on won’t be the same anymore.
 And when people are faced with changes, they often don’t realize that they’re struggling to adapt to them.

 Maybe you now have an insane amount of work.
 Perhaps your working hours have become so scrambled to the point you’re tired of navigating your professional and personal life.
-You’re trying your best to get things done while still staying sane, but if you aren’t a driven person, you’ll just be stuck in this loop and end up exhaust yourself in the process.
+You’re trying your best to get things done while still staying sane, but if you aren’t a driven person, you’ll just be stuck in this loop and end up exhausting yourself in the process.

 This is a difficult time, and everyone is uncertain about the future.
 You can keep yourself afloat by being positive, determined, and motivated to do that.
 You have to make sure you’re still in a good position during these very uncertain times.